paybyphone/terraform-provider-phpipam/README.md

 ### Data Sources

-The following data sources are supplied by this module:
+The following data sources are supplied by this plugin:

 #### The `phpipam_address` Data Source